What Is the Place of Emotion in Debate?

 A purely emotional argument – one that substitutes feelings for facts – is weak.

-As one reviewer quipped about Walton’s analysis, emotional appeals on their own are “inherently weak arguments based on presumptive reasoning.”
+Emotional appeals on their own are “inherently weak arguments based on presumptive reasoning.”
 They need the support of logic (and evidence) to be sound.
 However, when used in a reasonable way, emotion can complement and bolster an argument.

 The goal is to engage the audience’s empathy and values in support of your reasoning, not in place of it.
 For example, if you are arguing in a debate that a policy will have harmful effects on people, it’s both logical and persuasive to describe how it will harm them – perhaps through a brief emotional vignette of a person affected.